-For our maiden voyage, we’re going to be taking look writer Jim Butcher’s brilliant blending of crime-capers and the paranormal, The Dresden Files.
+For our maiden voyage, we’re going to be taking look a writer at Jim Butcher’s brilliant blending of crime-capers and the paranormal, The Dresden Files.
 Following the adventures of professional wizard/private investigator Harry Dresden, The Dresden Files takes us for a wild ride through a vast, nuanced setting, and you’ll enjoy every minute of it.

 As touched upon above, one of the greatest strengths of the Dresden Files is the way that it cleverly blends the world of the supernatural with gritty crime drama.
 In general, magic is a difficult element to use in literature, as you run the risk of derailing the story’s tension if you’re not careful in establishing what your characters can and cannot do.
 We have no such problems here, though, as Butcher does a brilliant job establishing the limits of of what magic can accomplish and pitting our hero against credible threats.
 With these well-thought-out, consistent rules keeping things on the level, Butcher crafts delightful stories about wizards waging wars against vampires, fairies playing dire games with mortal lives, mob bosses employing the warriors of Valhalla, and everything in between.